Essential Security Considerations When Setting Up an IPV4 Network in a Pharmaceutical Laboratory

 Accounts that have administrative functions on your network should have multi-factor authentication (MFA) enabled to prevent credential sharing.
 MFA also mitigates the risk of theft.

-You should also set accounts on your network, particularly admin-level accounts, to lockout after a set number of incorrect logins.
-IT service desks can reinstate locked accounts, minimising any negative impacts of this important lab environment security feature.
+You should also set accounts on your network, particularly admin-level accounts, to lock out after a set number of incorrect logins.
+IT service desks can reinstate locked accounts, minimizing any negative impacts of this important lab environment security feature.

 Disable USB Ports for Storage Devices